 Treatment for idiopathic scoliosis depends upon the severity of the curvature – which can be measured using plain radiographs.
 It is classified as mild ( less than 20°), moderate (20° to 40°), or severe ( more than 40 °) depending on the degree of curvature.
 For mild scoliotic curves, patients are usually monitored for progression.
 However, if the curve shows signs of rapid progression, back bracing may be recommended.
 In situations where conservative treatments like bracing may be ineffective, and curvature progresses, surgery may be required to help stabilize and straighten the spine.

 Idiopathic scoliosis is widely treated by chiropractors and common goals of treatment include correction or stabilization of curve severity and pain relief.
-It’s often the case where a chiropractor may be the first healthcare professional that documents abnormal curves in a patient, as the signs of scoliosis are subtle and can be easily missed.
+It’s often the case where a chiropractor may be the first healthcare professional that document abnormal curves in a patient, as the signs of scoliosis are subtle and can be easily missed.
 It can be diagnosed using family history, a physical examination, and X-rays of the spine.

 Traditional chiropractic treatment for scoliotic patients is similar to what a chiropractor would do for any other patient experiencing back problems.
 Chiropractors may use different therapies for each patient, depending on the severity of scoliosis.
-The primary method of chiropractic treatment involves the adjustment and mobilizations of the spine and joints.
+The primary method of chiropractic treatment involves the adjustment and mobilization of the spine and joints.
 Chiropractors may also use other therapies to support the main treatment.
-Exercises in conjunction with chiropractic care are often used to help improve mobility, symmetry and help patients to return to pain-free lifestyles.
+Exercises in conjunction with chiropractic care are often used to help improve mobility, and symmetry and help patients to return to pain-free lifestyles.

 The majority of people with scoliosis lead normal, happy and productive lives.
-It is best treated when found early, so if you suspect scoliosis in your child or are unsure, book an appointment with your chiropractor to get more information.
+It is best treated when found early, so if you suspect scoliosis in your child or are unsure, book an online appointment with your chiropractor to get more information.